Philogicatician/awakening_from_the_meaning_crisis/lecture_notes/episode_21.md

     + __Bacon__: knowledge is power
 + __monastery__: wisdom, self-transformation
     + Luther: monasteries should be closed down
-        + it is an illusion, that we are capable of self-transendence:
+        + it is an illusion, that we are capable of self-transcendence:
             + **sin of pride**
 + loss of *wisdom cultivating* psychotechs:
     + community